 We only get brief glimpses of the Krusty the Clown Show, and it's typically up to the audience to fill in the considerable gaps with their own imagination.
 Aside from the occasional bit where Krusty, say, creams a French person with pies for 10 minutes, and pauses to show Itchy and Scratchy cartoons... what actually happens during a standard Krusty episode?
 How much time can really be wasted throwing things at Sideshow Mel?

 We get some answers in the Season 4 finale, when Krusty's ratings get crushed by a new competitor, the sentient ventriloquist's dummy Gabbo.
 With Itchy and Scratchy moving to the newer, more popular show, Krusty is left with cartoons from Eastern Europe's favorite cat and mouse team, Worker and Parasite.

-Armin TamzarianEpisode: Season 9's "The principal and the Pauper"
+- 4Episode: Season 9's "The Principal and the Pauper"

-"The principal and the Pauper" is one of the most discussed and debated episodes in "Simpsons" history, cited by critics as one of the first visible signs of the show's creative decline, which most agree occurred some time around the 9th to 10th seasons.
+"The Principal and the Pauper" is one of the most discussed and debated episodes in Simpsons history, cited by critics as one of the first visible signs of the show's creative decline, which most agree occurred some time around the 9th and 10th seasons.

 (If the basic story sounds familiar, that's either because it's based on a real case from 16th Century France or because it's also how Dick Whitman became Don Draper on "Mad Men.")